 There are many causes that lead to forming white spots on gums.
 These may be

 Usually, canker sores start as a red bump.
-They often have a yellow or white center which is surrounded by the red line.
+They often have a yellow or white centre which is surrounded by the red line.
 Canker sores may be triggered by dietary deficiency, stress, infection, bacteria, and injury or irritation in your mouth.
-Canker sores can exasperated when you’re eating or drinking something acidic.
+Canker sores can exasperate when you’re eating or drinking something acidic.

 Oral thrush is another cause of white bumps on gums.
 It occurs when the Candida fungus accumulates around the mouth.
 It forms creamy yellow, cheesy white lesions on your gums, tongue, inner cheeks, and the roots of the mouth.
 If you notice these lesions on your mouth are called oral thrush.
 These lesions may be slightly grown and can cause soreness or bleeding.

 This condition causes lacey white patches inside of the mouth or on the gums.
-Oral lichens planus are thought that these are the chronic inflammatory condition.
+Oral lichens planus are thought that be a chronic inflammatory condition.
 It appears in the form of lace-like white patches on gums.
 Occasionally these patches appear into red, raised patches or open sores.
 These patches further cause discomfort and pain.

 The causes of leukoplakia are still not defined but it is thought that is due to smoking and chewing tobacco.